anuragsGit24/FrontEnd-Battle_IITB/FRONTEND BATTLE/README.md

 - ✅ Custom Loader

 ## AI Tools Used
-- Claude AI for code optimization
+- Claude AI for code generation and optimization

 ## Setup Instructions
 1. Clone this repository